City Relocation Overview

 • Cost of Living is one of the strongest categories for this city.

-• Climate also helps lift the overall score.
+• Safety also helps lift the overall score.

-• McAllen, TX may appeal most to budget-conscious movers.
+• McAllen, TX may appeal most to families, budget-conscious movers.

 Main trade-offs

-• Infrastructure may be a deciding factor depending on your priorities.
+• Risk may be a deciding factor depending on your priorities.

 • Neighborhood choice still matters because citywide averages never tell the full story.